-The Ira Teacher Education Programme is based on the philosophy of Dr. Rudolf Steiner (1861-1925) - a scientist and philosopher who worked extensively in the fields of education, medicine, special education, the arts, architecture, banking, agriculture and founded the spiritual science called Anthroposophy (wisdom of a human being).
+The Ira Waldorf Education Programme is based on the philosophy of Dr. Rudolf Steiner (1861-1925) - a scientist and philosopher who worked extensively in the fields of education, medicine, special education, the arts, architecture, banking, agriculture and founded the spiritual science called Anthroposophy (wisdom of a human being).
 Steiner worked alongside Dr. Ita Wegman (1876-1943) and co-founded Anthroposophical Medicine.
 His dream was to provide an education which would be healing and enabled children to become free human beings in body, soul and spirit.

 What is Waldorf / Steiner Education?